Ensure your CV format is structured to best highlight your unique experience and life situation.

 To help you ensure your application lands you an interview, here are three tips for making a job-winning legal CV (by the way, you’ll need to create a cover letter to go with your CV).

-1. Begin with a compelling legal profession personal statement
+1. Begin with a compelling personal statement

 Your personal statement sits at the top of your CV and summarises your professional career and objectives.
 If your target employer’s looking through dozens of applications, your CV personal statement is your chance to catch their attention and persuade them to keep reading your CV.